-When it went on sale in the UK on 8 January 2007, the all-new fourth-generation Lexus LS 460 was hailed as an engineering masterpiece, a car that truly exemplified the brand’s obsession with perfection.
-It also marked an important change in philosophy, from evolution to a clean-sheet approach that challenged every aspect of conventional engineering wisdom.
+When it went on sale in the UK on 8 January 2007, the all-new fourth generation Lexus LS 460 was hailed as an engineering masterpiece, a car that truly exemplified the brand’s obsession with perfection.
+It also marked an important change in philosophy, from evolution to a clean-sheet approach that challenged conventional engineering wisdom.

 No major components were carried over from the previous generation LS 430, a fact that directly contributed to the new LS becoming the most expensive standard production project in the company’s history.
 However, the considerable investment was validated when it was declared World Car of the Year 2007 by a group of international journalists.

 The LS 460 was powered by a completely new 4.6-litre V8 engine, the most technically advanced unit Lexus had ever built.
-It produced 35 per cent more power (now 375bhp) and up to 30 per cent more torque than the outgoing 4.3-litre unit, while delivering greater fuel economy and lower emissions.
+It produced 35% more power (now 375bhp) and up to 30% more torque than the outgoing 4.3-litre unit, while delivering greater fuel economy and lower emissions.

 Constructed in a new high-strength aluminium alloy with a magnesium head, the engine was exceptionally light.
-Many of the internals were also redeveloped to reduce their effect on performance; a prime example being the camshafts, which were now hollow with separate cam lobes.
+Many of the internals were also redeveloped to reduce any negative effects on performance; a prime example being the camshafts, which were now hollow with separate cam lobes.
 Related to this was the inclusion of VVT-iE, the world’s first electronically controlled, variable valve timing system on the intake camshafts.
-In contrast to the hydraulically activated system previously fitted, this was designed to work across the full spectrum of engine speed and temperature, even when the engine is cold or running below 1,000rpm.
+In contrast to the previous hydraulically activated system, this was designed to work across the full spectrum of engine speed and temperature, even when the engine is cold or running below 1,000rpm.

 Sleek L-finesse bodywork and a flat under-body gave the new LS a drag coefficient of just 0.26Cd, the lowest in its class.
 Also unique within the segment was adaptive multi-link air suspension with vehicle posture control that synchronised roll and pitch when cornering, and electro-hydraulic braking for more precise brake force distribution.

 Among the many innovations featured in the fourth-generation LS, perhaps the most significant was a revolutionary concept that integrated several electronically managed components.
-They formed an ‘intelligent’ network that sought to avoid accidents through active anticipation and mitigate the consequences should the worst happen.
-Operation of the engine, automatic transmission, adaptive suspension, systems such as the steering and brakes, stability control systems and support sensors, including the millimetre-wave radar and stereo imaging camera (see below), were painstakingly harmonised to achieve unprecedented levels of safety and driving dynamics.
+They formed an intelligent network that sought to avoid accidents through active anticipation, while mitigating the consequences should the worst happen.
+Operation of the engine, automatic transmission, adaptive suspension, steering and brake systems, stability control systems and support sensors, including the millimetre-wave radar and stereo imaging camera (see below), were painstakingly harmonised to achieve unprecedented levels of safety and driving dynamics.

 This new Pre-Crash Safety package (see components illustration below) included four world-firsts in preventative safety: Advanced Obstacle Detection System, Emergency Steering Assist, Rear Pre-Crash Safety System and Driver Monitoring System.